-Some actions to mitigate adverse impacts of climate change include: Planting more trees in the city to provide shade and clean air; conserving wetlands and forests to help manage stormwater, recharge groundwater and reduce flooding; conserving land in floodplains and riparian areas to reduce damage from storms and serve as natural flood-storage areas.
+the impacts from these changes can be mitigated.
+Rising summer air temperatures tend to impact urban areas more severely, with problems associated with air quality, asthma and heat exhaustion.
+Planting more trees in the city to provide shade and replenish the air can help to offset this.
+Likewise, the conservation of low-lying coastal areas-which are expected to flood in the future from rising water levels-helps to keep these lands as natural flood-storage areas.
 Avoiding the development of these areas now prevents flood damage to future investments and maintains flood storage potential that help keeps surrounding areas from being inundated.